 Academic course content includes all of the core professional requirements:

-- effective communicative language teaching
+- effective language teaching

 - English Language learner needs assessment and evaluation